wjuseck/swift-functions-readme-ios-apply-000/README.md

 * Explain that a function is a **self-contained** chunk of code that performs a **specific** task.
 A function should do one thing and one thing well.
 * Explain that a function has a name that identifies what it does, and that name is used to "call" the function to perform its task when needed.
 * Break down the various parts of a function.
-Create a function that takes no arguments:
-* Create a function that contains one argument, like so:
+* Create functions that takes no arguments and functions that take one argument

 ## Functions